ebergstedt/AutomaticWindowsFileManager/README.md

 # TransferWindowsFiles
-Simple windows transfer program with logging and json configuration.
+Simple windows transfer program with logging and json configuration. **Currently it just moves the file.**

 This could likely have been done in PowerShell, but with this project you get some nice logging with NLOG and a clean json file for your configuration.